Sl1mb0/castline/GUIDE.md

 use `castline`, and what each subcommand is capable of.

-#### `castline catch [PROTOCOL] [LOCALHOST] [FLAGS]`
+#### `catch`

-Display internal information of inbound datagrams and time spent waiting for them to appear in the `[LOCALHOST]` buffer.
+Display information for inbound datagrams on the specified port.

 Use `-n` to specify the _amount_ of datarams to collect at a time;
 use `--time` (or `-t`) to specify the _duration_ to spend waiting for individual datagrams to appear.

-If neither flags are used the default amount is 10 datagrams for a duration of 6 seconds each.
+If neither flags are used the default amount is 5 datagrams for a duration of 5 seconds each.

 As an example, the following command will attempt to read 5 datagrams at a time; and wait 30 seconds for each datagram to appear in